oscarhibbert/telegram-jobalerter/readme.md

 # Telegram Job Alerter

-A headless application written in Python that regularly monitors for new job vacancies added to a company’s careers page based on a specific search term.
+A Python application that regularly monitors for new job vacancies added to a company’s careers page based on a specific search term.

 Company careers page URLs to monitor are managed in Airtable & checked by the application.